 Scott Raynes and his family have been members of B’nai Torah since 2004.
 Scott has served on the congregation’s Board of Trustees since 2012 and has managed the website since 2013.

-Scott is a Certified Records Manager and Information Governance Professional and works for Navarro Research and Engineering, supporting the Department of Energy.
+Scott is a Certified Records Manager (CRM), Information Governance Professional (IGP) and Certified Information Professional (CIP), working for Navarro Research and Engineering, supporting the Department of Energy.

 Scott and his wife, Ilene met at the Union for Reform Judaism’s (URJ) Eisner Camp in Great Barrington, Massachusetts.
 Their sons, Chance and Nolan, have both attended the URJ’s Goldman Union Camp in Zionsville, Indiana.
 In his spare time Scott enjoys antiquing, photography and spending time with his family.